The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-TaylorM-00/Blog.md

 ## Core Components

-image , , button , , combining

-- In this section we will be going over the core components in React Native.
+- In this section we will be going over the syntax of some of the core components in React Native.
 These components are the most basic functions needed for a proper mobile app.
+React Native has built in components that you can quickly set up in an application.

 ## View